Strimzi Documentation Contributor Guide

 File names

-Give the module file the same name as the anchor used in it (which is the same as or similar to the module heading), also separated by dashes.
+Name the module file using the same name as the anchor used in it, which should also align with or resemble the module heading.
+Separate these elements with dashes.
 Add a prefix with an underscore to the file name to indicate the module type in the format prefix-file-name.
 Use snip- for a snippet, con- for concept, ref- for reference, proc- for procedure, assembly- for assembly, and image- for images and screenshots.

 Examples